Quanghihicoder/TileLens/README.md

 - Handles image uploads, token auth, and renders only what’s needed
 - Allow users to clip images by drawing shapes.
 All math, no library.
 - Allow users to copy and paste images in an image.
+- 3D box view with ThreeJS.
+- Map locations with CesiumJS/ResiumJS.
+- Mobile version with React Native

 ## Backend